bitcoinguardian/GASPv1-draft/README.md

 ## Troubleshooting

-**Transaction not confirming**: Increase fee rate or use RBF (though Guardian protocol requires non-RBF)

 **Invalid UTXO**: Check that the UTXO hasn't been spent and the amount is correct

 **Nonce errors**: Ensure nonce is higher than the previous signal's nonce